daattali/beautiful-jekyll/hotel.md

 <hr>

 <div align="center">
-  <h3><em>Please be aware of scammers.
+  <h3><em>Please be aware of scams.
 Only reserve rooms from trusted sites and only room with people you know and trust.
 If an offer sounds too good to be true, it likely is!</em></h3>
 </div>

 <hr>